paulcollett/react-masonry-css/readme.md

 A new masonry component powered by CSS to be fast loading and free of jQuery or other dependencies.
-Build specifically for React projects.
+Built specifically for React projects.

 ![image](https://user-images.githubusercontent.com/1904774/30821174-491e9670-a1d9-11e7-8b18-250d54858c4f.png)